-Bind instances of the redis-py or redis-py-cluster client to redpipe.
+Bind instances of the redis-py client to redpipe.
 Assign named connections to be able to talk to multiple redis servers in your project.

 The ConnectionManager is a singleton class.

 These functions are all you will need to call from your code: